Dirichlet and Neumann problems for elliptic equations with singular drifts on Lipschitz domains: Proofs of Theorems and

 \subsection{Proofs of Lemma \ref{lem:sumspace-decomposition} and Theorem \ref{thm:L2-boundary}}

 The existence assertion of Theorem \ref{thm:L2-boundary} was already shown in Section \ref{sec:main-results}.
-It remains to prove uniqueness and regularity assertions of Theorem \ref{thm:L2-boundary}.
+It remains to prove the uniqueness and regularity assertions of Theorem \ref{thm:L2-boundary}.
 To do this, we need to prove Lemma \ref{lem:sumspace-decomposition}.
-The following embedding result is naturally arisen in the proofs of Lemma \ref{lem:sumspace-decomposition} and the uniqueness assertion when $\alpha>1/2$.
+For the case when $\alpha>1/2$, the proofs of Lemma \ref{lem:sumspace-decomposition} and the uniqueness assertion will be based on the following embedding result.

 \begin{lem} Let $(\alpha,p)\in \mathscr{A}$.
 If $1/2 < \alpha\leq 1$, then there is $q$ with $(\alpha,q)\in \mathscr{A}$ such that

 In addition, if $(\alpha,p)\in \mathscr{A}\cap\mathscr{B}$, then $q$ can be chosen so that $(\alpha,q)\in \mathscr{A}\cap\mathscr{B}$. \end{lem}